-Many wine lovers have a clear preference for either red or white wine, and probably you have a tendency, too.
+Many wine lovers have a clear preference for either red or white wine, and you probably have a tendency, too.
 But can you name the precise reason for your preference?
 What are the differences between red and white wine besides their color?
 In this article, you will learn how they differ in production methods, taste, food pairing abilities, and health impacts.

-Red wines are made from red grapes such as Cabernet Sauvignon or Merlot.
+Red wines are made from red grapes, such as Cabernet Sauvignon or Merlot.
 Their colors range from pale, pinkish-red to deep purple.
 In general, the longer a red wine aged, the darker and deeper its color will be.

 All wines have specific characteristics that define the drinking experience.
 These include the level of tannins, acidity, sweetness, alcohol content, and wine body.
 While every wine can have unique characteristics that differ from the average experience, some common similarities allow you to distinguish red wines from white wines.

 Tannins are the components of wine that add bitterness and astringency.
 When they react with the saliva in your mouth, they give you this exciting drying sensation.

 They derive from both red and white grapes, but they’re concentrated in their skins and seeds.
 As winemakers separate white grape juice from the solids after crushing the grapes, white wine contains only a small tannin level.
 Some of them aren’t tannic at all.
 Red wine, on the other hand, often is medium to high in tannins.